Rishikha-M/Employee_form/README.md

 # Employee_Form

 ## Description
-An interactive web application for managing employee information.
+An interactive web application for managing employee information with the hwlp of form.
 This project utilizes JavaScript for form validation and dynamic behavior, while CSS is used for styling and layout.

 ## Features
 - Input validation: Ensure that required fields are filled out and that the data entered is in the correct format (e.g., email validation, date validation).